-Our pre-IPO owners, including our named executive officers other than Messrs.
-Tosi and Finley, received Blackstone Holdings Partnership Units in the reorganization in exchange for the contribution of their equity interests in our operating subsidiaries to Blackstone Holdings.
-Messrs.
-Tosi and Finley received grants of Blackstone Holdings Partnership Units following the commencement of their employment with us under our 2007 Equity Incentive Plan.
+Our pre-IPO owners, including our named executive officers other than Mr. Tosi and Ms. Solotar, received Blackstone Holdings Partnership Units in the reorganization in exchange for the contribution of their equity interests in our operating subsidiaries to Blackstone Holdings.
+Each of Mr. Tosi and Ms. Solotar received grants of Blackstone Holdings Partnership Units following the commencement of their employment with us under our 2007 Equity Incentive Plan.
 Subject to the vesting and minimum retained ownership requirements and transfer restrictions set forth in the partnership agreements of the Blackstone Holdings Partnerships, these partnership units may be exchanged for our common units as described under "Item 13.
 Certain Relationships and Related Transactions, and Director Independence-Exchange Agreement" below.

-Vesting Provisions .
-The Blackstone Holdings Partnership Units received by our named executive officers (other than Messrs.
-Tosi and Finley) in the reorganization have the following vesting provisions:
+Vesting Provisions.
+The Blackstone Holdings Partnership Units received by our named executive officers (other than Mr. Tosi) in the reorganization have the following vesting provisions:

 - 25% of the Blackstone Holdings Partnership Units received by Mr. Schwarzman in the reorganization in exchange for the contribution of his equity interests in our operating subsidiaries were fully vested, with the remaining 75% vesting, subject to Mr. Schwarzman's continued employment, in equal installments on each anniversary of our initial public offering (June 21, 2007) over four years.
 All of the Blackstone Holdings Partnership Units received by Mr. Schwarzman in the reorganization in exchange for his interests in carried interest relating to investments made by our carry funds prior to the date of the contribution were fully vested; and - 25% of the Blackstone Holdings Partnership Units received by each of Messrs.
-James and Hill in the reorganization in exchange for the contribution of his equity interests in our operating subsidiaries were fully vested, with the remaining 75% vesting, subject to the named executive officer's continued employment, in equal installments on each anniversary of our initial public offering over up to eight years.
+James and Hill in the reorganization in exchange for the contribution of his equity interests in our operating subsidiaries were fully vested, with the remaining 75% vesting, subject to the named executive officer's continued employment, in equal installments on each anniversary of our initial public offering over up to eight years (five years in Ms. Solotar's case).
 All of the Blackstone Holdings Partnership Units received by these named executive officers in the reorganization in exchange for their interests in carried interest relating to investments made by our carry funds prior to the date of the contribution were fully vested.

 The deferred restricted Blackstone Holdings Partnership Units granted to Mr. Tosi in 2008 under the 2007 Equity Incentive Plan are subject to the following vesting terms: (a) 100% of the Blackstone Holdings Partnership Units underlying the sign-on grant to Mr. Tosi (155,764 units) will vest on the fifth anniversary of the commencement date of his service with the firm and (b) the deferred restricted Blackstone Holdings Partnership Units underlying his make-whole grant (338,381 units) will vest annually in varying increments over a four-year period.
-The 50,000 deferred restricted Blackstone Holdings Partnership Units granted to Mr. Tosi in 2010 under the 2007 Equity Incentive Plan will vest in equal installments over five years on each anniversary of the grant date.
-The 344,154 deferred restricted Blackstone Holdings Partnership Units granted to Mr. Tosi in 2011 under the 2007 Equity Incentive Plan will vest on January 1, 2016.
+The 699,845 and 50,000 deferred restricted Blackstone Holdings Partnership Units granted to Mr. Tosi in 2009 and 2010, respectively, under the 2007 Equity Incentive Plan will vest in equal installments over five years on each anniversary of the grant date.
+The 344,154 and 206,493 deferred restricted Blackstone Holdings Partnership Units granted to Mr. Tosi and Ms. Solotar, respectively, in 2011 under the 2007 Equity Incentive Plan will vest on January 1, 2016.